MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mdo-redirection.md

 All other capabilities, whether compliance-related or capabilities that serve both are not affected by redirection.
 Office 365 security alerts appear in both the Microsoft 365 security center and the Office 365 Security and Compliance center, without redirection.

 ### Set up portal redirection
-To start routing accounts to the new security center portal at security.microsoft.com:
+To start routing accounts to the Microsoft 365 security center at security.microsoft.com:

 1. Make sure you’re a global administrator or have security administrator permissions in Azure Active directory.
 2. [Sign in](https://security.microsoft.com/) to the Microsoft 365 security center.